Locally stationary spatio-temporal interpolation of Argo profiling float data: Conclusions and outlook

-While the Student prediction intervals clearly yield improved uncertainty quantification, the present implementation of the Student nugget suffers from algorithmic instabilities.
-This can be easily seen in the fitted model parameters shown in the supplementary material \cite{Kuusela2017Supplement}.
+While the Student prediction intervals clearly yield improved uncertainty quantification, the present implementation of the Student nugget suffers from algorithmic instabilities, which is evident in the plots of the estimated model parameters given in the supplement \cite{Kuusela2017Supplement}.
 These instabilities are likely to be related to the nonconcave optimization problem that needs to be solved as part of the Laplace approximation \cite{Vanhatalo2009}.
 Alternatively, it might be that the Laplace approximation itself is not appropriate in some parts of the ocean.
 We experimented with an alternative implementation of the Laplace approximation \cite{Vanhatalo2013} but observed similar instabilities.
-Further research is needed to understand the precise cause of these instabilities before the Student fits can be recommended for use in an actual data product.
+Further research is needed to understand the precise cause of these instabilities before the Student models can be fully recommended for use in actual data products.